sonrabakarim/barlkk/_posts/2017-02-10-zero-to-http-2-aws-hugo.markdown

 **That's it.
 You're finished.
 This time for real.**

-You've just gone from Zero to HTTP/2 with AWS and Hugo.
+You've just gone from Zero to HTTP/2 with AWS and Hugo and can start building your APIs using [Serverless and Lambda](https://habd.as/serverless-email-forwards-ses-lambda-crash-course/).

 Please feel free to share your success stories or battle cries in the comments section below.

-Page generation speed measured in Feb '17 with Hugo v0.18 on a MacBook Pro with 2.5 GHz Intel Core i7 with 500GB Flash Storage running macOS Sierra (10.12.3) using the content from [collantes.us](https://collantes.us/).